 “I actually hadn’t decided that for sure.
 Until just now.”

 “Nothing that concerns you,” she said, though she knew that was a lie.
 It did concern her, and Charlene hated that it did.
 Raylene was not her favorite person, never had been.
 And Raylene despised her, she had no doubt of that.

 Raylene had aged over the years, and not well.
-The lines on her face and neck were deep, as were the crows' feet around her eyes.
+The lines on her face and neck were deep, as were the crows’ feet around her eyes.
 Her upper lip had shriveled, overpowered by deep vertical lines above it.
-The dry West Texas air, and sun, had taken it's toll on her, as well as years of a nasty cigarette habit.
+The dry West Texas air and sun had taken their toll on her, as well as years of a nasty cigarette habit.